 Fatima* (29) at a Chad refugee camp 2km from the Sudan-Chad border.
 (Photo: Reka Sztopa/Concern Worldwide)

 On April 15, 2023, violent clashes between the Sudanese Armed Forces (SAF) and the paramilitary Rapid Support Forces (RSF) in Sudan’s capital of Khartoum sparked a nationwide conflict that has quickly become one of the world’s largest humanitarian crises.
-Over a year later, nearly half of the country’s population require some form of humanitarian assistance and the situation shows no signs of improving.
-In fact, on August 1, 2024, the Integrated Food Security Phase Classification declared famine in North Darfur
+Over two years later, nearly half of the country’s population require some form of humanitarian assistance and the situation shows no signs of improving.
+On August 1, 2024, the Integrated Food Security Phase Classification declared famine in North Darfur

 » Learn more about the crisis in Sudan